bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hartley.md

 * At this stage Hartley entered a Mathematics Faculty which was full of world-leading researchers.
 * There was Abram Besicovitch, who retired one year after Hartley began his studies and was replaced as Rouse Ball Professor of Mathematics by Harold Davenport.
 * At a dance at Christmas 1960, Hartley met Mary E Mawer.
-* They were married in the summer of 1962 and, at this time, with Hartley living in Memorial Court, Clare College, Cambridge, the Master of Clare offered them the Master's Lodge for their reception.
-* Brian and Mary had two children, Catherine Frances Hartley (born in January 1972) and Christine Elaine Hartley (born in April 1974).
 * Let us return to pick up the story of Hartley's Cambridge career.
 * In December 1961, while only beginning to undertake research, Hartley was elected to a Research Fellowship at Clare College.
-* After he was married in the summer of 1962, Brian and Mary moved into a house on Blinco Grove on the outskirts of the city close to Homerton College.
 * Hartley's 127-page Ph.D. thesis The stability group of a series of subgroups was submitted in 1964 but before that, in May 1963, he had submitted a paper jointly written with Philip Hall, with the same title as his thesis to the London Mathematical Society.
 * In fact Hartley's first published paper was The order-types of central series which appeared in 1965.
 * Hartley spent the year 1964-65 in Chicago which at that time was a world centre for algebra with many leading ring theorists on the staff such as Adrian Albert, Yitz Herstein, Irving Kaplansky, who was the departmental chairman, and Saunders Mac Lane.